Navigate

 Price slightly under the market when possible

-The goal is clean sell-through from a personal site, not squeezing the top of the resale market.
-Strong staples can stay firmer; slower pieces should undercut the typical app price.
+The goal is a clear resale price from a personal site.
+Strong staples can stay firmer; slower pieces should sit below typical app prices.

 Usually 10% to 20% below common resale asks